 Barcelona To Montserrat Train Tickets

-Please note that hen you are buying a Montserrat combined ticket or ToT Montserrat ticket, depending on whether you are taking the Montserrat cable car or Montserrat rack railway, they are purchased from two different booths near the Plaça espanya to montserrat platform.
+Please note that when you are buying a Montserrat combined ticket or ToT Montserrat ticket, depending on whether you are taking the Montserrat cable car or Montserrat rack railway, they are purchased from two different booths near the Plaça Espanya to Montserrat platform.

 Best Way To Visit Montserrat

 There’s also an option number five, which is not only the most adventurous but also the cheapest.
 Great for those wishing to experience Barcelona on a budget.
 We think this is the best way to visit Montserrat.

 You still take the train from Barcelona to Montserrat, but that is where the assistance ends.
 Once you get off the train, your way up the mountain is via one of the Montserrat hiking trails.